Being Dutch: What my heritage means to me

 When I was a schoolboy I was acutely aware of my difference — having a name no one could spell, eating hutspot instead of roast on Sundays, and being mystified by cricket and rugby — but these days I’m glad to be different and proud of my heritage.

 A few years ago, however, my Dutch passport was revoked due to a law change in the Netherlands aiming to reduce the number of citizens with dual nationality.

 By the time I found out it was too late to do anything about it.

-Last year a Dutch court ruled the new dual nationality law conflicts with European law, which gives me hope it may some day be reversed.
+In 2020 a Dutch court ruled the new dual nationality law conflicts with European law, which gives me hope it may some day be reversed.

 In the meantime it has forced me, once again, to ponder my identity.